jmeltin/ElectronHeart/README.md

-# Jhavari Heart LIFX Application
+# Electron LIFX Heart

+Electron application that sends signals to lightbulbs.